sequelize/sequelize/README.md

 const sequelize = new Sequelize("app", "", "", { // for quick start purpose, we left the username, and password empty.
   storage: "./database.sqlite", // location of the sqlite .sql file.
   dialect: "sqlite", // we will using the sqlite dialect, with the sqlite3 dependency installed.
-  logging: false, // we will keep this false, you can other choose other logging options });
+  logging: false, // we will keep this false, you can choose other logging options });

 export default sequelize;